matthiaskrgr/cargo-cache/README.md

 The crate also works if you override the default location of the cargo home via the $CARGO_HOME env var!

+Side note: cargo-cache started as my *learning-by-doing* rust project, if you see something that you find very odd or is in dire need of improvement please let me know and open a ticket!

 #### License: